MaggeCode/Calorie_Counter/R_Code/README.md

 # Calorie_Counter

-The R code produces a simple dashboard of the data entered into the calorie counter application.
-Currently, a sample data set is used to get an impression of the different analyses.
+The R code produces a simple dashboard for the data entered into the calorie counter application.
+Currently, a sample data set with 58 inputs (each representing one order/calculation) is used to showcase the different analyses.

 The following packages need to be installed to run the code:
   - install.packages(ggplot2)